Adams Stirling PLC

 ACCESSORY DWELLING UNITS

 To increase affordable housing in California, Governor Newsom signed legislation that encourages homeowners to convert their garages into living spaces and build small dwelling units in their back yards as low-income rentals.
-January 1, 2020, new laws went into affect voiding restrictions in planned developments that would prevent the construction of granny flats and the conversion of garages into rental units.
+January 1, 2020, new laws went into effect voiding restrictions in planned developments that would prevent the construction of granny flats and the conversion of garages into rental units.
 (Civ.
 Code § 4751.)
 Following is a summary of key points.

 A “Junior Accessory Dwelling Unit” (JADU) means a unit that is no more than 500 square feet in size and contained entirely within a single-family residence.
 A JADU can include separate sanitation facilities, or may share sanitation facilities with the existing structure.
 (Govt.
-Code § 65852.22(h)(1).)
+Code § 66313(d).)

 Recommendation.
 Associations should amend their governing documents (either CC&Rs or Architectural Standards, or both) to require both board and membership approval before an owner could convert an ADU into a condominium.